Boundary is an extension of Skyline that enables very specific analysis of specified metrics with specified algorithms, with specified alerts.

 Boundary currently has 3 defined algorithms:

 Boundary is run as a separate process just like Analyzer, horizon and mirage.
-It was not envisaged to analyze all your metrics, but rather your key metrics in additional dimension/s.
+It was not envisaged to analyze all your metrics, but rather your key metrics with additional analysis.
 If it was run across all of your metrics it would probably be:

 If deployed only key metrics it has a very low footprint (9 seconds on 150 metrics with 2 processes assigned) and a high return.
 If deployed as intended it should easily coexist with an existing Skyline Analyzer/Mirage setup, with adding minimal load.
 This also allows one to implement Boundary independently without changing, modifying or impacting on a running Analyzer.